cjover-n/drag-drop-exercise/README.md

-React exercise consisting in a Drag & Drop excercise made with redux and routing.
+React exercise consisting of a Drag & Drop excercise made with redux and routing.

 https://dragdrop.cristinajovernavarro.com